charaje/Getting-and-Cleaning-Data-Course-Project/README.md

 1. README.MD
 2. run_analysis.R - R script designed based on the speicifcation provided in the 'Getting and Cleaning Data Course Project' assignment.
 3. codebook.md - Codebook MD file to indicate and describe all variables
-4. tidy_data_set.txt - Independent data set that contains the average (mean) for each activuty and subject.
+4. IndependentTidyDataSet.txt - Independent data set that contains the average (mean) for each activuty and subject.